digitallawyer/openlegaldictionary/_definitions/clerk.md

 ---
 title: Clerk
 permalink: "/definitions/clerk.html"
 body: In eoolesiastioal law.
-A per-son ln holy orders; a clergyman; an individual attached to the eccleslastlcal state, and who has the clerical tonsure.
+A per-son in holy orders; a clergyman; an individual attached to the eccleslastlcal state, and who has the clerical tonsure.
 See 4 BL Comm.
 366, 367
 published_at: '2018-07-07'